howtographql/howtographql/content/frontend/react-apollo/1-getting-started.md

 </Instruction>

-Note that you can also omit `yarn prisma` in the above command if you have the `prisma` CLI installed globally on your machine (which you can do with `npm install -g prisma`).
+Note that you can also omit `yarn prisma` in the above command if you have the `prisma` CLI installed globally on your machine (which you can do with `yarn global add prisma`).
 In that case, you can simply run `prisma deploy`.

 <Instruction>